Wavemaker for U.S. Navy

 • In good standing (as a student or graduate) with a CCNE-accredited U.S. education program granting a

 General qualifications may vary depending upon whether you’re currently serving, whether you’ve served before or whether you’ve never served before.

-Serving part-time in the Navy Reserve, your duties will be carried out during your scheduled drilling and training periods.
-During monthly drilling, Officers in the Information Warfare and intelligence communities in the Navy Reserve typically work at a location close to their homes.
+There are part-time opportunities as a Reserve Navy Nurse.
+Serving part-time as a Navy Reserve Nurse, your duties will be carried out during your scheduled drilling and training periods.
+During monthly drilling, Nurse Corps Officers in the Navy Reserve typically work at a location close to their homes.